Three more fantastic community projects have been awarded thousands of pounds as part of a £50,000 pot of Crowdfund East Devon grants.

 In the last few weeks alone, the East Devon District Council (EDDC) scheme has pledged the following amounts:

 - £2,000 to No Toy Left Behind which is an Axminster-based Community Interest Company that aims to challenge the cultural norms of consumerism by offering clean, good quality secondhand toys of giftable quality.
 An environmentally friendly alternative to buying new stuff.
-See their campaign.
+See the Help us launch No Toy Left Behind campaign page.

 Beth Steele, from No Toy Left Behind, said: